 Before taking alogliptin,

 - tell your doctor and pharmacist if you are allergic to alogliptin; other DPP-4 inhibitors including linagliptin (Tradjenta, in Glyxambi, in Jentadueto), saxagliptin (Onglyza, in Kombiglyze), sitagliptin (Januvia, in Janumet); any other medications, or any of the ingredients in alogliptin tablets.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

-- tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention insulin and other medications for diabetes.
-Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
+- Tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while taking alogliptin.
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects..